How to protect plants from frost

 As general good practice though mulching is a simple yet effective way to insulate the soil and protect plant roots from freezing temperatures.
-Apply a layer of mulch, such as compost or well-rotted manure, around the base of your plants to protect them over winter .
-Find out more about mulch in my last blog post
+Apply a layer of mulch, such as compost or well-rotted manure, around the base of your plants to protect them over winter.

 You may also want to wrap less hardy plants to keep the worst of the cold off.
 The best material for this job is garden fleece.
 Also known as horticultural fleece, is a lightweight, breathable fabric, which can help trap warmer air as well as preventing wind damage and direct frost damage.